M.A. Courses

 Description: Phonological, grammatical, and lexical variations of Spoken English in North America and the Caribbean.

-ENGL 6446 The Language of Earlier Literature
+INGL 6446 The Language of Earlier Literature

 Credit hours: 3